Affenpinscher

 Official measurements, coat, and temperament

-- Coat: Harsh, dense, and wiry hair with a distinct monkey-like face.
+- Coat: Harsh, dense, and wiry, with a characteristic 'monkey' face featuring a beard and eyebrows.

 Breed Trivia